 Once the application has been accepted we carry out a quality assessment.
-We will usually assess applications in the order they have been accepted, however we will be responsive to pressures in the sector relating to Covid 19 and other circumstances.
+We will usually assess applications in the order they have been accepted, however we will be responsive to pressures in the sector.

 6.1 Factors for determination

 When determining an application we will consider the following: